imagej/imagej.github.io/_pages/Chat.md

 ## Gitter

-The [Gitter](wikipedia_Gitter "wikilink") chat service, while relatively new, is a great way to discuss *programming* issues with developers of the [SciJava](SciJava "wikilink") component collection.
+The {% include wikipedia title='Gitter' text='Gitter'%} chat service, while relatively new, is a great way to discuss *programming* issues with developers of the [SciJava](SciJava "wikilink") component collection.
 All you need is either a [GitHub](https://github.com/) or [Twitter](https://twitter.com/) account.
 Advantages of Gitter include a nice "21st century" web interface, email notification when participants miss messages, and a full searchable history.

 |                                          |                               |                                                   |
 | ---------------------------------------- | ----------------------------- | ------------------------------------------------- |